 In 2005 Chas & Dave joined forces with EMI once more resulting in two top selling CD releases.
 The year also saw their long overdue debut at the Glastonbury Festival as they packed out the acoustic stage with over thirty thousand fans singing along.
 The year ended on a high with a sold out christmas beano at the Shepherd’s Bush empire which was filmed by EMI for a debut DVD release.

 In 2009, Dave’s wife Sue, a driving force behind Chas & Dave’s career, passed away after a brave battle with lung cancer.
 You can read more about this remarkable woman here.
-In the wake of this, Dave decided to retire from the band.
+In the wake of this, Dave decided to retire from the duo.

 In 2011, Chas & Dave reunited for a hugely successful tour.
 Highlights included three sold-out nights at the London Indigo2 as well as storming sell-out dates at The Liverpool Cavern and the Glasgow o2 ABC.
 Initially intended to be a final tour, the fan reaction was such that the boys couldn’t stay away and resolved to tour again.
 They ended the year with two special nights back at the Indigo2 commemorating the 30th anniversary of 1981’s Christmas Jamboree Bag album.